hackoregon/2019-backend-cookiecutter-django/docs/standards/v1/STANDARDS.md

 * Users will have to correctly provide routing

-* Django Rest Framework allows versioning to be handled [versioning](https://www.django-rest-framework.org/api-guide/versioning/) through a few methods.
+* Django Rest Framework allows [versioning](https://www.django-rest-framework.org/api-guide/versioning/) to be handled through a few methods.

 ## Response Codes